nbrdsong/statelegislators/README.md

 # statelegislators

-**Extract State Legislator Names from Messy Text**
+**Extract State Legislator Names from Text**

 ---

 ## Overview

 `statelegislators` is an R package that identifies U.S. state legislators referenced in text documents.
-It matches names using regular expressions and lookup tables, restricted by state, year (1969-2024), and chamber.
-Ambiguous matches (where multiple legislators share similar names) are automatically flagged instead of guessed.
+It matches names using regular expressions and lookup tables, restricted by state, year (or year window), and chamber.

 ---

 ## Features

 - **Identify legislators from text** using regular expressions matching name variants.
+- **Connects identifiers from several datasets** which facilitates analysis of state legislator-level data.
 - **Constrain search by state, year, and chamber** for high-precision results.
 - **Flag ambiguous matches**—never silently guesses when two legislators have the same name.
-- **Support for both House and Senate** for all 50 states (1969–present).
+- **Support for both House and Senate** for all 50 states (1969–2024).
 Note: some states in some years have incomplete data.
-- **Customizable matching pipeline** (optional: last-name-only matching).
+- **Customizable matching pipeline** (optional: last-name-only matching which may be appropriate for some data sources).
 - **Exported datasets**: `legis_people`, `legis_terms` for reproducible matching.

 ---